istd50043/istd50043.github.io/project.md

     - Type of request
     - Response code (404, 200, etc.)

+* Analytics systems:
+  + You can choose any data ingestion tools.
+Better yet, write one yourself.
+  + You must use HDFS for storage, and Spark for analytics tasks.

 <br>
 ### Submission
 You must create a private Github repository and invite the instructor before the deadline.